 Temple Etz Rimon was founded in June 2000 by Barbara Browne and Eitan Aharoni in response to a need to create a new Jewish “home” for Reform Jews in Coastal North County.
 Eitan and Barbara quickly found other interested families, and rented space at the Carlsbad Women’s Club for weekly Shabbat services.

-Temple Etz Rimon grew and moved to Pilgrim Church, where we could comfortably hold both weekly Shabbat services and High Holiday services.
-Today, we continue to meet in their warm and inviting sanctuary and share sacred space.
+As Temple Etz Rimon grew, it moved to Pilgrim Church, where we could comfortably hold both weekly Shabbat services and High Holiday services.
+Today, we continue to meet in their warm and inviting sanctuary and share their sacred space.

-Barbara Browne and Eitan Aharoni served as our first temple presidents and were followed by several devoted and talented volunteers.
+Barbara Browne and Eitan Aharoni served as our first temple presidents and were followed by several devoted and talented volunteer leaders.